infosec-ai/legal/terms.md

 2. **User Eligibility**

    - You must be at least 18 years old or the legal age of majority in your jurisdiction to use the Website.

-   - Users in Singapore must also comply with relevant laws and regulations.
+   - If you are using the Services on behalf of an entity, organization, or company, you represent and warrant that you have the authority to bind that organization to this Agreement and you agree to be bound by this Agreement on behalf of that organization.

 3. **User Registration**

    - Users may need to create an account to access certain features of the Website.
+You may also required to provide us with some information about yourself, such as your email, phone number and other contact information.
+   - You may also need to create an organization account, if one does not exist already.
+   - AskInfosec user account is protected by credentials, you are the sole responsible for maintaining the security of your credentials, including use of two-fact authentication when it is available.
+AskInfosec and our affiliates are not responsible for unauthorized access to your account, except to the extent caused by our breach of this agreement.
    - You agree to provide accurate and complete information during the registration process.